Cracking Your Back [Video]

 About the video: Does cracking my back cause damage?

-Summit Orthopedics spine specialists Steven Stulc, DO, David Spight, DO, and Jeffrey Pinto, MD shares insight on cracking your back and whether it can cause any damage.
+Summit Orthopedics spine specialists Steven Stulc, D.O. and David Spight, D.O. share insight on cracking your back and whether it can cause any damage.

 Meet Dr. David Spight